swu628/cs732-assignment-flutter-todolist/README.md

 ### `dialog_box.dart`
-This class is will show a dialog box, which allow the users to enter a new task.
+This class will show a dialog box, which allow the users to enter a new task.

 Again, similar to the `ToDoTile` class, it has serveral properties and a constructor.
 The `build` method returns an `AlertDialog`, which is used to display the dialog box.
 The dialog box has been set to have a background colour of yellow, and no shadow.
 It then contains a `Column` widget that organizes its children vertically.
 The children includes a text field for task name, a text field for due date and a row of buttons.
 * Text field for task name: Allows the user to input the task name.